 Stakeholder Engagement Management is the process of communicating and working with stakeholders to meet their needs and expectations, and to address issues as they occur.
-Stakeholder Engagement Management is the process to systematically foster appropriate stakeholder engagement in project activities throughout the life of the project and provide follow-up opportunities to engage during the implementation stage.
-The key benefit of this process is it allows the PMT to increase support and minimize resistance from stakeholders, significantly increasing the chances to achieve project success.
+This process systematically fosters appropriate stakeholder engagement in project activities throughout the life of the project and provides follow-up opportunities to engage during the implementation stage.
+The key benefit of this process is that it allowed the PMT to increase support and minimize resistance from stakeholders, significantly increasing the chances to achieve project success.

-To effectively manage stakeholder engagement, the Outreach Plan Project will utilize the strategies identified above to communicate project related information to key stakeholders in a proactive and timely manner.
-Leveraging the information provided, the project will have the ability to increase support.
-Managing stakeholder engagement helps to increase the probability of project success by ensuring that stakeholders clearly understand the project goals, objectives, benefits, and risks.
+To effectively manage stakeholder engagement, the Outreach Plan Project utilized the strategies identified above to communicate project related information to key stakeholders in a proactive and timely manner.
+Leveraging the information provided, the project had the ability to increase support.
+Managing stakeholder engagement helped to increase the probability of project success by ensuring that stakeholders clearly understood the project goals, objectives, benefits, and risks.

-In line with the analysis above, the PMT will also be actively listening and soliciting input and feedback to make sure communications are being received and understood, and also to capture important information to help make adjustments and to respond to problem areas.
+In line with the analysis above, the PMT also actively listened and solicited input and feedback to make sure communications were being received and understood, and also to capture important information to help adjust and to respond to problem areas.